CraigIDent/SpliSER/README.md

 ```
 ulimit -n
 ```
 In these circumstances you can use the *combineShallow* command, this works the same as the *combine* but works around the file handle limit.
-The downside being this runs considerably slower.
+The downside being this is more memory intensive.

 To improve performance you can run this command with optional parameters, which will filter out some low-coverage sites and save time.
 It is up to you to decide which thresholds are appropriate for your downstream analyses.